ronami/HypeScript/README.md

 This project includes a (very) simplified implementation of TypeScript's type-system that's written in TypeScript's own type-system.

-The implementation includes a tokenizer and parser, along with a simple type-system.
-That code itself is full with comments explaining what's going on.
+The implementation includes a tokenizer and parser, along with the type-system.
+That code contains comments explaining in detail what's how everything works.

 *☝ Please note that this project is meant to be used for fun and learning purposes and not for practical use.*